arromxe/arromxe.github.io/_posts/2026-02-18-ASPIRATION.md

 I create to understand myself and help others once I do.

 I try to be the best I can be, and feel so ecstatic when I'm inspired.
 That is what I would like to propagate.
 I live for art, it's inevitable.

+---

+I would love, and desperately need to have a platform and guidance to achieve my goals.